waii-ai/waii-sdk-js/README.md

 - A Promise resolving to a `LikeQueryResponse` object confirming the success of the operation.
 The `LikeQueryResponse` object has no fields, and is just a placeholder.
 If the query doesn't fail, the state is updated to mark the requested query as a favorite.

-### Submitting a Query <a name="submitting-a-query"></a>
+### Submitting a Query for Execution <a name="submitting-a-query"></a>

 This function allows you to submit a query for processing.
 This is the same as "Running a Query" except that this function is async.
-It will return an id that can be used later to retrieve a query response.
+It returns an id that can be used later to retrieve a query response.

 ```typescript
 async function submit(params: RunQueryRequest, signal?: AbortSignal): Promise<RunQueryResponse>;